Current MASHLab Researchers

 Lisa Dawn Hamilton, Ph.D.

-Lisa Dawn Hamilton is an assistant professor in Psychology at Mount Allison University in Sackville, NB.
-She received her BA in Psychology from Simon Fraser University, followed by an MA and PhD specializing in Behavioral Neuroscience from the University of Texas at Austin.
-Her current research interests fall in three distinct areas: the effects of stress on sexual arousal and desire, monogamy/nonmonogamy, and sex-positive sex education.
+Lisa Dawn Hamilton is an associate professor of Psychology at Mount Allison University in Sackville, NB.
+She received her BA in Psychology from Simon Fraser University, followed by an MA and PhD in Psychology, specializing in Behavioral Neuroscience from the University of Texas at Austin.
+Her current research interests fall in three distinct areas: the relationship between stress and sexual arousal and desire, monogamy and nonmonogamy, and sex-positive sex education.

 Bonnie Fisher, BA Psychology (Honours), BSc

 Bonnie has a Bachelor of Science degree in Biology and Psychology from Dalhousie University and a Bachelor of Arts degree with Honours in Psychology from Mount Allison University.
 Her Honours research examined how perceptions of relationship commitment and approach/avoidance motives influence sexual compliance.
 Bonnie has presented a variety of posters at national and international conferences.